-Educational Enrichment Weeks are thematic weeks that come out of the Three Month Continuing Education Program; designed for those who have been to the Holy Land before and do not have the time for a typical Tantur Continuing Education Program.
+Educational Enrichment Weeks are thematic weeks that came out of the Three Month Continuing Education Program; designed for those who have been to the Holy Land before and do not have the time for a typical Tantur Continuing Education Program.
 Each Educational Enrichment Week is a special opportunity to deepen your understanding in a specific area with programming that includes lectures, text studies, discussions, presentations by experts in the field, excursions and encounter with the historical and local realities, as well as food, art, and music.
 Each week will be accompanied by an authority in the field.
-In 2019, we are offering three courses: Discovering Judaism, Being Ecumenical, and Discovering Islam.
+In 2020, we are offering four courses: Bible Session, Discovering Judaism, Being Ecumenical, and Discovering Islam.

 We will be offering Educational Enrichment Weeks within future Three Month programs.
 A limited number of spaces for those either living or staying off-campus are available and enrollment costs will be determined on a case-by-case basis.
 Contact firstname.lastname@example.org for further questions.

 This session examines the formation and interpretation of the Christian Bible as the unity of the Old and New Testaments.
 Without ignoring alternative Jewish and historical-critical readings of the texts, the session privileges the ways in which the New Testament writers found in the scriptures of ancient Israel a language, grammar, and syntax to express their experience of Jesus Christ.
 The session applies modern methods of literary analysis and canonical interpretation to closely read certain Gospel passages and uncover their depth when read in the light of the echoes of the Old Testament.
 The session consists of five daily lectures of two and a half hours in length for a total of fifteen hours.
 The session runs from the afternoon of Sunday, September 22nd until the morning of Saturday, September 28th.